A couple years ago, this heartfelt invitation landed in my inbox.

 Shannon Siriano Greenwood worked as a marketing professional for 8 years before taking the leap in her first entrepreneurial venture, Richmond Virginia’s first locally owned boutique cycling studio.
 In its first year of operations, the business was voted in Richmond Magazine’s Best New Start Up, Best Indoor Cycling Class and noted in Best Fitness Class Instructors and Best Small Gym categories.

 But all this hustle left her completely burned out.
 Shannon sold her shares of that business and went back to the drawing board.
 She decided to build a business around the thing she loves, inspiring, coaching, and mentoring other entrepreneurs to grow their local businesses on their terms.
-Learn more about Shannon and her local business consulting at Lemon Umbrella.
+Learn more about Shannon Siriano and her latest projects here.